vudiep411/QuickVids-App/README.md

 <br/>
 <p><b>Note:</b></p>

->⚠ Sign up to get Sanity secret token and place it in a .env file after to start with sanity follow instructions and install all packages needed
+>⚠ Sign up to get Sanity secret token and place it in a .env file after to start with sanity follow instructions and install all packages needed<br/>
->⚠ Make sure to register environments variables in next.config.json file
+>⚠ Make sure to register environments variables in next.config.json file<br/>
 <img src='/public/images/nextconfig.png'/><br/>
->⚠ The client will be started at http://127.0.0.1:3000/
+>⚠ The client will be started at http://127.0.0.1:3000/ <br/>
->⚠ Sanity development server will be started at http://127.0.0.1:3333/
+>⚠ Sanity development server will be started at http://127.0.0.1:3333/ <br/>